Power (2014 Telugu film): Filming

 The principal photography was planned for a start from 5 November 2013.
-However it couldn't start then due to unknown reasons.
+However it couldn't start then for unknown reasons.
 It was said during the film's opening ceremony that the film would be extensively shot in Hyderabad and Kolkata from 11 December 2013.
 After much silent shoot, it was reported that a song was shot on Ravi Teja and Hansika at Orion Mall, Rajajinagar at Bangalore.
 The song was said to be a mix of Telugu and Hindi words in which the main phrase is Zindagi Na Milegi Dobara.
 It was choreographed by Vishnu Deva and the song was shot for five days.
 Later the film's shoot continued in Kolkata and Nagpur for a month.
 After shooting for a couple of weeks in Hyderabad and Bangalore, it was reported that the unit would proceed to Bangkok to shoot some action sequences.
 Meanwhile, the film's shoot continued in Hyderabad till Mid March and the next schedule started in Chennai from 17 March.
 After the team returned from Chennai, Regina joined the sets of the film on 25 March in Hyderabad.
 After completing shoot in locales of Hyderabad, the unit proceeded to Kolkata to start its next schedule of shoot from 6 April.
 It continued later at a house set in Annapurna Studios where Manam was shot.
 In the end of April, it was reported that the film's shoot would proceed later to Bangkok in the first week of May to shoot a fight sequence.
 There, a heavy chase sequence was planned to be shot in the supervision of Allan Amin which was said to have costed around ₹2 crores.